AhmadAFS1/MuseTalk/docs/vast_startup_optimization_plan.md

 If the next optimization cycle is focused only on cold boot, the highest-value project is:

+1. validate the patched wheelhouse prefetch path on a true fresh-node boot
-1. keep the current Xet + parallel-download improvements
+2. keep the current Xet + parallel-download improvements
-2. publish GitHub release bundles for:
+3. publish GitHub release bundles for:
    - full-stack model artifacts
    - pinned wheelhouse artifacts
-3. teach bootstrap to consume those bundles first
+4. teach bootstrap to consume those bundles first

 That is the cleanest continuation of the `mmcv` strategy.

 ## Decision Summary

-- cold boot is dominated by large artifact transfer
+- the latest validated cold boot completed measured setup in `18m53s`
+- MuseTalk V1.5 speed improved from `16m59s` to `2m32s`, primarily because Xet
+  is now actually being used
+- the full model-download phase improved from `23m26s` to `2m38s`
+- the current largest validated bottleneck is now:
+  - `Phase 6: Install API server runtime dependencies` at `10m00s`
+- the wheelhouse-prefetch optimization was not validated in that run because of the helper bug
-- the two biggest model targets are:
+- the two biggest model artifact targets are still:
   - `musetalkV15/unet.pth`
   - `syncnet/latentsync_syncnet.pt`
-- the two biggest dependency targets are:
+- the current biggest dependency target is:
-  - PyTorch CUDA wheel family
-  - TensorRT wheel family
+  - the API/runtime wheel family
 - repeat-boot logic is not the focus here
 - the best no-cost cold-boot direction is:
   - **GitHub Releases for prebuilt model and wheel bundles**